ministryofjustice/tech-docs-github-pages-publisher/README.md

 This image is used by the [MoJ Template Documentation Site](https://github.com/ministryofjustice/template-documentation-site) repository for MOJ technical documentation that gets published to GitHub Pages.

+## Breaking Change in v2

+If you have a branch called gh-pages already rename it to gh-pages-old.
+In repository settings, go to Pages, copy the 'Custom domain' value, for 'Build and deployment' 'Source' change to the option 'GitHubs Actions'.
+Then apply the new yml code in the README.md in your CI Action that published gh-pages.
+If all is working can remove the gh-pages-old branch.

 ## How to use tool in GH Action

 Example of using tech-docs-github-pages-compiler.
 Add the following code to .github/workflows/publish-gh-pages.yml in your repository.